+Charts like this Literature Review Matrix (.doc) help you organize what you find in your literature search.
 (This is a simplified version of the matrix presented in Health sciences literature review made easy: the matrix method, J. Garrard; Sudbury, MA: Jones and Bartlett Learning, 2011)

-Literature reviews, like epidemiological research, should be rigorous and reproducible.
-Save or print your search history to help document your search strategy, which will include:
+Literature reviews, like all research, should be rigorous and reproducible.
+Save or print your search history to help document your search strategy, which should include: